Skip to Main Content

 Isaac Newton helped to advance the understanding of math and physics in the 17th and 18th centuries.
 Newton's work introduced the generalization of the concept of Force, the formulation of the concept of Mass (his First Law), and the principle of Effect and Counter-Effect (his Third Law).
 These ideas paved the way for future engineering.
 The first formal engineering schools were established in the early 1800s, when governments realized how valuable engineers were in the military.

 Engineers also helped to drive the development of various machinery and equipment throughout the Industrial Revolution.
 Engineers were instrumental in developing steam power and creating new processes for producing iron and steel.
 They were also involved in numerous building projects during this time, including bridges, dams, railroads, and other vehicles and structures.
-The engineering field grew further with inventions such as the telegraph (1837), the telephone (1876), the light bulb (1878), and the electric motor (1888).
+The engineering field grew further with inventions such as the telegraph (1837), the telephone (1876), the light bulb (1878), and the first practical, alternating current electric motor (1888).

 Major engineering accomplishments continued throughout the 20th century, starting in 1903, with the Wright Brothers' first controlled flight of a powered airplane.
 The military developed airplanes for their operations.
 Wars throughout the century brought about other engineering advancements in bombs, guns, navigational systems, and submarines.
 Nuclear power was harnessed in this century, first for the atom bomb and later for power generation.
 The space race between the U.S. and U.S.S.R. resulted in the U.S. manned mission to the moon in 1969.
 Other major milestones included the rise of radio and television and the broadcasting industry, the widespread use of automobiles, and the rise of modern cities.